Dementia Friendly Signage Checklist

 Are the Icons or images the right size?
 The image should at least be twice the size of the text, to make it the most prominent feature.

 Do your images meet with the minimum recommended Light Reflective Value (LRV) contrast?
-Often multicoloured image will not meet this, so using a single coloured 3D icon will assure the contrast ratio is met.
+Often multicoloured images will not meet this, so using a monochrome, 3D icon will assure the contrast ratio is met throughout the sign.

 Are signs placed at key decision points for someone who is trying to navigate your premises?

 Are signs for toilets and exits clear?
 Using a different colour sign for all toilets can make them stand out against other areas of the environment.
-Keep it consistent throughout though.
+It's important to maintain the same look and feel, but changing colours can help emphasise important spaces.

 Are glass doors clearly marked?
 Glass doors can provide a challenge if your signage is required to be fixed with screws.
 Using signage that can be fitted with high strength adhesive, provides the flexibility that the signage can be mounted to any surface.